scholtzan/homebridge-rusty-spotify/README.md

 ### Configuration

 The `generate_config` script can be used to generate the config.
-It requires for the `client_id`, `client_secret` and Spotify `username` to be set since those are required to authenticate to the Spotify Web API.
-Optionally, a device ID can be specified of the device that should be controlled by the plugin.
-If no device is specified, the device used last will be controlled.
+It requires for the `client_id`, `client_secret` and Spotify `username` needs to be set since those are required to authenticate to the Spotify Web API.

 Running the script will open a web browser asking to authenticate to Spotify which is required to retrieve the `refresh_token`.